-Staff\ - refers to the senior staff manager responsible for finances which may be the Executive Director, the Director of Operations or a designate.

-The Staff\ will: The Board will: Complete the following monthly or Review the financial information provided and quarterly statements within three weeks of ask questions as required to ensure the end of the month: understanding.

-- Income and expense statements

-- Balance sheet for organization as a whole

-- Balance sheet for the endowment fund

-- Comparison of actual to budget on a year to date basis

-Prepare end of year statements and other federal or provincial forms in a timely manner and by deadlines imposed.
+Staff - refers to the senior staff manager responsible for finances which may be the Executive Director, the Director of Operations or a designate.
+The Staff will: The Board will: Complete the following monthly or Review the financial information provided and quarterly statements within three weeks of ask questions as required to ensure the end of the month: understanding.
+Income and expense statements Review key accounting policies as per schedule Balance sheet for organization as a or discuss with bookkeeper / auditor. whole Balance sheet for the endowment Be educated in the overall process of fund accounting and the issues that might Comparison of actual to budget on a occasionally delay statements. year to date basis Ensure that all legal documents and binding Prepare end of year statements and other contracts are properly reviewed prior to federal or provincial forms in a timely signature. manner and by deadlines imposed.
 Provide updates and explanations on any delays.

+Budget The Staff will: The Board will: Develop a proposed budget as per accepted Develop parameters or priorities for staff to template. guide preparation of the draft budget (such as budget is balanced or allowable profit for the Shift dollars along line items, or make year, investment in key project initiatives, or increases in variable costs that are matched addition to cash reserves). by increases in earned revenue.